 The Master's program is administered by The Graduate School of Northwestern University and based in the Center for Education in Health Sciences in the Institute for Public Health and Medicine.
 Faculty teaching in the master's program are members of the Institute's Center for Healthcare Services and Outcomes Research (CHSOR).
-The mission of CHSOR is to "generate impactful research about the delivery, equity, safety and quality, efficiency, and effectiveness of healthcare in order to inform and shape healthcare policy, enhance healthcare practice, and improve the health of populations."
+The mission of CHSOR is to "generate new knowledge to improve healthcare practice, population health, and health equity by discovering which healthcare interventions work best for which people."

-Address of Center for Education in Health Sciences and Center for Healthcare Services and Outcomes Research:

-633 N St. Clair Street, 20th Floor, Chicago, IL 60611
+Address of Center for Education in Health Sciences and Center for Healthcare Services and Outcomes Research: 633 N St. Clair Street, 20th Floor, Chicago, IL 60611